Major Groups > Gilled Mushrooms > Dark-Spored > Hebeloma > Hebeloma crustuliniforme

 by Michael Kuo

-In the wide sense, "Hebeloma crustuliniforme" is a mycorrhizal associate of both hardwoods and conifers, recognized by its drab, slimy cap and its radishlike odor and taste.
+In the wide sense, "Hebeloma crustuliniforme" is a mycorrhizal associate of both hardwoods and conifers, recognized by its drab, slimy cap and its radishlike odor.
 It has gills that are attached to the stem (usually by a "notch") and a brown spore print.
 The stem does not develop the scales that typify Hebeloma sinapizans, but the apex of the stem is often adorned with little flakes of tissue.
+There is no cortina, even in the button stage.

-However, this description matches a number of Hebeloma species that have been separated on the basis of fine distinctions in some of the features (for example a mild, rather than radishlike, taste) and on microscopic details.
+However, this description matches a number of Hebeloma species that have been separated on the basis of fine distinctions in some of the macroscopic features (for example an indistinct, rather than radishlike, odor) and on microscopic details.
 Recent DNA research has shown that a few of these species are probably not genetically valid, and has demonstrated that ecological factors may help us to separate some of the remaining species in the cluster with greater confidence; see the comments below for more information.

 Description: